stevenrjanssens/dfreproject/paper.md

 $\mathrm{dec}_0, \mathrm{ra}_0$ - Central Declination and Right Ascension as defined in the WCS.

-All trigonometric functions require the values be in radians.
+All trigonometric functions require the values to be in radians.

 ### To celestial coordinates
 For these calculations, we use the WCS information for the target plane.